Advertisement

 Symptoms of bipolar disorder can be divided into two emotional states: the highs of mania and the lows of depression.

-In the manic stage, people may feel agitated, restless, and have racing thoughts.
-(Hypomania involves milder manic periods.)
-The depressive stage typically brings on feelings of extreme sadness.
-A bipolar diagnosis is determined by the frequency and severity of the mania and depression experienced, which can vary dramatically between individuals.
+A bipolar diagnosis is determined by the frequency and severity of the symptoms experienced, which can vary dramatically between individuals.

-A diagnosis may also specify one of several types of bipolar, including the following:
+A diagnosis may also specify one of several types of bipolar, including:

-Cyclothymic disorder (or cyclothymia) is a less severe type of bipolar, where people will have milder symptoms of both depression and hypomania lasting for at least two years.
+Cyclothymic disorder (or cyclothymia) is a less severe type of bipolar.
+People will have milder symptoms of both depression and hypomania lasting for at least two years.

 Symptoms to understand